Salesforce Integration

 But Salesforce wasn't designed for insurance claims operations — document automation, FNOL workflows, adjuster collaboration, or regulatory compliance for claims files.
 Most insurers using Salesforce track basic claim information in Cases or custom Claim objects, but claims documents, workflows, and team collaboration happen in separate systems.

-Regure integrates with Salesforce to sync claim data, contacts, and documents between systems.
+Regure provides API-ready integration with Salesforce to sync claim data, contacts, and documents between systems.
 Contacts and accounts sync from Salesforce to Regure for automatic policy and claimant matching.
 Claim records, activities, and documents sync from Regure back to Salesforce so your sales and service teams have complete customer visibility — policies, claims, and all interactions in one CRM view.

 Your operations team uses Regure for claims processing with specialized insurance workflows and document automation.
 Your sales and service teams use Salesforce with complete claim history visible in account records.
 One source of truth for the customer relationship.